michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

   </tr>
     <tr>
     <td>Career Services</td>
-    <td>May have input on some key aspects that students frequently ask about or statistics to extract and display</td>
+    <td>May have inputs on some key aspects that students frequently ask about or statistics to extract and display</td>
   </tr>
     <tr>
     <td>Admissions Office</td>